Allergic Rhinitis- Causes of Year-Round Allergies

-If you notice mold spreading across your home in more than 10 square feet area, call professional to clean.
+Call a professional to clean if you notice mold spreading across your home in more than 10 square feet of area.

 Dust mites can also be one of the causes of your allergies all year-round.
 These are tiny bugs living in household dust.
 These feed on moisture in the air and human skin cells.

-The bodies, feces, and saliva of these dust mites also constitute the part of the dust and trigger your allergies.
+These dust mites’ bodies, feces, and saliva also constitute part of the dust and trigger your allergies.

 Tips for dust-mite Allergic Rhinitis: